zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Paulo says, “Yes, I’d like an iced tea and I’m also ready t o order.
 I’ll just have a bowl of soup and a salad.”
 When he says “I’ll have” he means this is what I want to order.
 When he says “I’ll just have” he means just thi s and nothing else.
 He’s going to order a “soup,” which is a bowl of hot food, usually liquid or there’s liquid in it, that you eat with a spoon.
 Or, he’s going to h ave a “salad,” which is when you have many different vegetables or possibly fruits, usual ly uncooked, that are torn into small pieces.
 The most common vegetable in a salad is lettuce, which is typically green, although it can be red and perhaps bl ue – no, I don’t think it can be blue, just kidding!

 Ursula says, “Sure, no problem.
 What kind of soup would you like?”
 That’s a very polite way of asking: “would you like?”
-“What kind o f soup would you like?”
+“What kind of soup would you like?”
 What kind of soup do you want?
 She says, “We have chicken n oodle, minestrone, and cream of mushroom.”
 “Chicken noodle so up” has small pieces of cooked chicken and long, spaghetti-like noodles.
 In t he United States, it’s considered a food that you eat when you are not feelin g well.
-When you have a cold, for example, your mother will make you a bowl o f hot chicken soup –
+When you have a cold, for example, your mother will make you a bowl of hot chicken soup –

  chicken noodle soup.
 “Minestrone” (minestrone) is a soup we associate with Italy.
 In Italian restaurants, at least in the U.S., t his soup has different kinds of vegetables and often a little bit of pasta.
 It’s typical ly in a salty tomato, or perhaps spinach-based liquid.
 “Cream of mushroom” is a  thick soup made from heavy cream or milk that has been blended together – put  together with cooked mushrooms and other spices.

 Paulo says, “Do you have something that’s hearty?”
 The ad jective “hearty” (hearty), when used, in this case with soup, means somethi ng that will make you feel full after you finish eating it.
 It’s very large,  and we would probably say it is filling.
 A meal that is “filling” (filling) is a mea l that makes you feel like you can’t eat any more when you are done eating it.

 The server says, “If you want something hearty, I would sugg est our clam chowder or beef stew.”
 “Clam chowder” is another thick s oup that is made with clams; “clams” are animals that live in the ocean, in wh at’s called a shell.
 It’s also made with potatoes, heavy cream, sometimes bacon.
 Tha t is what we call, actually, New England clam chowder.
 In the Midwest, in Minnesota where I’m from, we called it Boston clam chowder.
 Boston is in the region of the United States known as New England, which is in the northeast pa rt of the U.S., the oldest part of the United States when it comes to colo nists who came from Europe.
-The other kind of clam chowder is red instead o f white.
+The other kind of clam chowder is red instead of white.
 New England clam chowder is white.
 The other kind of clam chowder is red; it uses tomatoes instead of milk or cream, and that is called Manhattan clam chowder.
 Manhattan is a part of New York City.
 In fact, I think when I was growing up we sometimes called it New York clam chowder.
 In any case, you have these  two kinds of clam chowder.
 Clam chowder in the United States has traditi onally been served on Fridays.
 Restaurants would have clam chowder on Fridays.
 T hat was because there used to be a requirement for Catholics – people  of the Roman Catholic religion – not to eat meat on any Friday throughout t he year.
 Those regulations changed in the 1960s.
 However, the tradition of alwa ys having clam chowder on Friday continued with many restaurants, and still toda y when you go to a restaurant that has different kinds of soup they will oft en have a clam chowder on Friday.

 The second kind of hearty soup Ursula recommends is beef stew .
 “Stew” (stew) is a thick soup that is made by cooking meat, vegetables, an d potatoes in a liquid that is salty, usually, for several hours; it takes a long  time to make a good beef stew.
 There are different kinds of stew; beef is the mo st common meat you will find in stews, though you can make them with other meat s of course.
 In Minnesota, every fall there are beef stews that are mad e as part of large celebrations, what are called fall festivals, and the ste w is made in a very large

  pot.
 This is called in Minnesota “booya” (booya).
 If you go to Minnesota or the Midwest in the fall you will find booya, at least in Mi nnesota and Wisconsin.
 More recently, the word “booya” has taken on a different  meaning; it is often spelled with an “h” at the end, and it means sort of “ take that,” or “there you go.”
 It’s something you yell at someone in certain situations.
 We’ll talk about that on a different episode.

-Getting back to our food: Paulo says, “I’ll take a bowl o f beef stew.”
+Getting back to our food: Paulo says, “I’ll take a bowl of beef stew.”
 “I’ll take” means same as “I’ll have,” it means “I want to order.”
 The server says, “Great!
 What kind of salad would you like: a chef salad, Caesar s alad, or Cobb salad?”
 These are three common salads found in American restauran ts.
 Let’s start with the chef (chef) salad.
 A “chef salad” typically has lettuce , it has an egg that is completely cooked; we would call in a hard boiled egg.
 It has small pieces of ham, chicken, cheese, as well as some other vegetables.
 That ’s a chef salad.
-A “Caesar (Caesar) salad” is a salad that has a special kind o f lettuce called Romaine lettuce in a dressing – a Caesar dressing.
+A “Caesar (Caesar) salad” is a salad that has a special kind of lettuce called Romaine lettuce in a dressing – a Caesar dressing.
 “Dre ssing” is the liquid that you often put on top of the salads.
 A Caesar salad has ch eese; it has usually what are called “croutons,” which are small pieces of crunchy fried bread.
 Sometimes there’s chicken or shrimp on the top of a Caesa r salad, but not always.
 The Caesar dressing itself is made from several dif ferent ingredients, including olive oil, garlic, and anchovies.
 A “Cobb (Cob b) salad” is a type of salad that has different kinds of lettuce.
 It also has a  hard boiled egg, small piece of ham and chicken, cheese, sometimes avocado, tomato, and on top there is what is called a “blue cheese dressing,” which is made, of course, from cheese.

 Paulo doesn’t want a chef, Caesar, or Cobb salad.
 He says, “I’ll just have a garden salad.”
 A “garden salad” is a small, simple sal ad made with lettuce and a few other vegetables, but no meat and typically no cheese .